The Elephant in the Church and Other Curious Stories of Venice

 The Elephant Goes to Church

 The Venetians were trying to decide what to do with the elephant.
-Meanwhile, Jacopo moved benches around to build himself a kind fortress in front of the main altar.
-However, he shattered one of the tombstones on the floor of the church, trapping his foot.
+Meanwhile, Jacopo moved benches around to build himself a kind of fortress in front of the main altar.
+In the process he shattered one of the tombstones on the floor of the church, trapping his foot.
 The authorities brought a cannon and bored a hole in the sidewall of the church.
 They fired two shots, killing Jacopo.
 After the event, they sent his body to the deconsecrated church of San Biasio.
 From there they sold the elephant to the Natural History Museum in Padua.

 The Red Priest of Venice